bitnami/charts/bitnami/mastodon/README.md

 ## Upgrading

+### To 12.0.0

+This major updates the Redis&reg; subchart to its newest major, 21.0.0, which updates Redis&reg; from 7.4 to 8.0.
+[Here](https://redis.io/docs/latest/operate/oss_and_stack/install/upgrade/cluster/) you can find more information about the changes introduced in that version.
+No major issues are expected during the upgrade.

 ### To 11.0.0

 This major updates the `elasticsearch` subchart to its newest major, 22.0.0, which uses Elasticsearch 9.x.
 For more information on this subchart's major, please refer to [elasticsearch upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch#to-2200).